 The Youth Endowment Fund, or YEF for short, is giving us money to do this study.
 When we finish the study, we'll give your information to the YEF and they will become the 'controller' of it.
 They will keep your information in a safe place called the YEF archive.
-You can find more information about the YEF archive on the YEF's website: [insert link to the YEF guidance for participants relating to the grant round relevant to your project, available from the YEF archive web page: https://youthendowmentfund.org.uk/evaluation-data-archive/].
+You can find more information about the YEF archive and the Five Safes on the YEF's archiving webpage in our Guidance for Participants (here).